-Eric J. Roseen, DC, MSc is an assistant professor of family medicine at Boston University School of Medicine and director of the Program for Integrative Medicine and Health Disparities at Boston Medical Center.
+Dr. Eric J. Roseen is an assistant professor of family medicine at Boston University School of Medicine and director of the Program for Integrative Medicine and Health Disparities at Boston Medical Center.

 Dr. Roseen is a chiropractor and chronic disease epidemiologist.
 His research is focused on the epidemiology of common musculoskeletal conditions, effectiveness of nonpharmacologic therapies for low back pain, and implementation of effective pain treatments in underserved communities.
 This work has aimed to provide evidence to inform policies that influence how musculoskeletal pain is managed in primary care settings.